yassir63/5g_ansible/README.md

 ## 🧰 Troubleshooting

-- Ensure SSH access from Webshell → `faraday.inria.fr` and from your local machine → Webshell.
+- Ensure SSH access from Duckburg to R2LAB (`faraday.inria.fr)` and from your local machine to Duckburg.
-- Verify reservations in the Duckburg and R2Lab calendars.
 - Testbeds evolve; changes on SLICES/R2Lab can affect experiments.

 ---